gracejinsotrue/gracejinsotrue/README.md

 # 👋 Hi, I'm Grace Jin!
 ![soreal](https://github.com/gracejinsotrue/gracejinsotrue/blob/main/postthisdog.png)

-🎓 I'm a Computer Science student at **Cornell University** with a passion for building beautiful, user-focused systems.
+🎓 I'm a Computer Science student at **Cornell University** with a passion for software engineering to build beautiful, user-focused systems.
 💻 Motivated software engineer with a strong track record of getting things done!
 🎨 Also into digital art — feel free to reach out for commissions!